-Our researchers have conducted experiments linking fuel use and the emotional response of drivers to accelerate performance
+Our researchers have conducted experiments linking fuel use and the emotional response of drivers to acceleration performance.

 Improving vehicle technology is not the only answer to the environmental challenges posed by transport.
 Drivers must also play their part in reducing energy usage.
 The choices they make have a very large effect on fuel consumption and resulting CO2 emissions.

-The Approach: Understanding the driver’s actions and improving performance
+Our Approach: Better understanding the driver’s actions and improving performance

 IAAPS have engaged in pioneering research since the 1990s to understand the actions of the driver and improving their performance.
 We realised a 10% improvement in fuel economy of an engine was achievable, but at a cost in terms of the driver’s experience.